dsimaging/dsio-modality-api/README.md

 * docs - contains documentation and node project for generating docs
 * examples - contains example programs

+## API Specs
+The api folder contains the OpenAPI spec in yaml format.
+This file can be used with Swagger Hub or other swagger tools for vieweing or editing the API.

+Additionally, this folder contains a Postman collection in Json format.
+You can import this file into Postman and it will create a set of commands for each API in the spec.
+It is very useful to quickly configure Postman for testing the API.

 ## Building documentation
 NodeJS programs to generate documentation are in the docs folder.
 Switch to the ./docs folder before executing any node or npm commands.